-We're rounding up all the latest cheap Fitbit sales and deals right here in one place to help our readers bag a bargain on these excellent fitness trackers and reach their workout goals.
-Right here we're checking out each model individually to help you contrast and compare to find the best Fitbit price for you.
-You'll find a direct comparison of all the latest models just down below, as well as a few old favorites for good measure too - just so you're getting the full picture of what's on the market.
+We're rounding up all the latest cheap Fitbit sales in one handy guide so you can see today's best Fitbit deals on these excellent activity trackers.
+We're checking out each model individually to help you contrast and compare to find the best Fitbit price for you.
+You'll find a direct comparison of all the latest models just down below and a few old favorites for good measure, too - so that you're getting the full picture so you can find the best Fitbit deal for you.

-The competition in the fitness tracker world is ever-growing, which is actually good news for lower Fitbit prices as the brand has had to push hard to remain competitive.
-And, with each fresh iteration of its fitness trackers or smartwatches we see further improvements, showing that corners aren't being cut to keep prices down either.
-New versions usually mean cheap Fitbit deals on older models too, so there's always a bargain to be had somewhere.
+The competition in the fitness tracker world is ever-growing, which is good news for lower Fitbit prices as the brand has had to push hard to remain competitive.
+And, with each fresh iteration of its fitness trackers or smartwatches, we see further improvements, showing that corners aren't being cut to keep prices down either.
+New versions usually mean cheap Fitbit deals on older models, too, so there's always a bargain somewhere.

-Because there are quite a few Fitbit models available, and to help narrow your search, we've separated this article out into sections for Fitbit's fitness tracker and smartwatch models.
-In a nutshell, the fitness trackers offer a more basic workout-orientated set of features at a lower price, while the smartwatches tend to branch more out into lifestyle and general wellbeing features.
+Because there are quite a few Fitbit models available, and to help narrow your search, we've separated this article into sections for Fitbit's fitness tracker and smartwatch models.
+The fitness trackers offer a more basic workout-orientated set of features at a lower price, while the smartwatches tend to branch more out into lifestyle and general wellbeing features.

 If you're not sure which type of device is for you, we've got more info on the key differences in each section below, alongside a quick review and comparison on each model to help you decide which is the best Fitbit for you.